Armotik/NaurelliaCraftWebsite/readme.md

 17/04/2023 - Updated the SecurityController to handle the new entities, added CRUD controller for the new entities, the account page can now display player's infractions when its linked.Added PHPDoc for all the project.
 17/04/2023 - Modified the readme.md file
 19/04/2023 - Added a new Entity : ShopItem, added 2 new Controllers: ShopItemController and ApiController, added a new page to display the shop items and added a new page to display the shop items in JSON format
+20/04/2023 - Update the Shop Page by adding new proctucts, added CRUD controller for the ShopItem entity and resolved the bugs due to the modification on the old entities in their CRUD controllers (UserIG, InfractionsIG)
 ```

 ---